chijoy/phase-0-tracks/web_dev/request_cycle/web_servers.md

-# What are some of the key design philosophies of the Linus operating system?
+# What are some of the key design philosophies of the Linuxrm operating system?

 * Linux is open source software, is easy to use and is feature-rich.
 * It assumes you know what you are doing and allows you to do anything you tell it to.
 Whether unintentionally bad or not.